Mountain bike rider crashes in Bear Claw Poppy Reserve, gets flown to hospital

 Washington County Search and Rescue teams were joined by St. George Fire Department, Gold Cross Ambulance and Intermountain Life Flight who responded and assisted with the scene.

-Located approximately six miles west of St. George, the Green Valley Loop is several miles long and begins at Canyon View Drive in Green Valley and ends at Ute Drive in Bloomington and is part of the Bear Claw Poppy Reserve.
+Located approximately 6 miles west of St. George, the Green Valley Loop is several miles long and begins at Canyon View Drive in Green Valley and ends at Navajo Drive in the Bloomington neighborhood of St. George; it is part of the Bear Claw Poppy Reserve.

-This report is based on statements from police or other emergency responders and may not contain the full scope of findings.
+This report is based on statements from emergency responders and may not contain the full scope of findings.

 Email: cblowers@stgnews.com